 - 3-ply maple and 3-ply cherry hybrid shells

 - Not much!

 Ludwig NeuSonic also has solid shell-pack hardware.
-Add to that its light weight and it becomes a very practical kit for the traveling drummer.
+Furthermore, it is lightweight, making it a very practical kit for traveling drummers.

 It carries the aesthetics of traditional Ludwig as well.
 All of these features make them stand out as a very nice bop kit to have.